Editor’s Note: This post was originally published on May 22, 2020, and has been updated for accuracy and comprehensiveness.

 Why is the CPA Licensure model changing?

 The CPA Exam licensure model continuously evolves as the accounting profession does the same.
-To meet the skill-set needs of the accounting profession, newly licenced CPAs have to adapt to these changes.
+To meet the skill-set needs of the accounting profession, newly licensed CPAs have to adapt to these changes.
 CPAs are now required to perform more advanced tasks and contribute to increasingly complex projects earlier on in their accounting careers.
 The CPA Exam must remain relevant as a measure of the knowledge and skills CPAs must have in order to practice their profession more efficiently and effectively.

 As the CPA licensure model evolves, UWorld Roger CPA remains committed to developing the highest quality and most technologically advanced CPA prep course that is built to instill confidence in future CPAs as they enter into the ever-changing accounting profession.